It’s a promise full of light, warmth and carefree fun. How can you resist?

 Related: The Complete Guide To Retinol

 Step 3: Moisturizer

 It’s time for the last step: moisturizer.
-Choose one infused with antioxidants to help keep wrinkles at bay for longer.
+Pick one with plenty of antioxidants to help keep wrinkles at bay for longer.
 But make sure it’s packaged in an air-tight, opaque tube, or they won’t be effective for long!

 The Bottom Line